The Take Stock in Children Advisory Council meets bimonthly.

 - Mentors are cleared through the school district, this includes fingerprinting and FDLE background checks.

 - Training is provided to all new mentors and we act as your contact for any questions, problems or concerns.

-- All mentoring takes place on the school campus, during school hours.
+- All in-person mentoring takes place on the school campus, during school hours.

 Active mentors are invited to attend workshops, field trips, and meetings that are held throughout the year.
-We also stay connected with our mentors in many different ways including our Facebook group, through group messaging apps, through monthly newsletters, and more!
+We also stay connected with our mentors in many different ways including our Facebook group, messaging apps, monthly newsletters and more.

 A Special Thank You to our Sponsors: